missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 19.
 Replace all characters A and c from input to Z and e respectively.

-project 20.Create a script that removes all letters c and C from input.
+project 20.Create a script that removes all letters c and C from input

+project 21.
+Write a script that reverse its input.